Thomas A. DuBois

 Research

 As a folklorist, I teach and research on a range of topics having to do with the way people think about and use the idea of tradition in their lives.
 Most of my research focuses on Nordic cultures, especially Finnish and Sámi, although I am also interested in the relations of Nordic peoples with populations and ideas coming from elsewhere, including the Celtic world.
-My recent research and service has also included work on the repatriation of traditions among Wisconsin Ojibwe people, particularly at the Lac du Flambeau reservation.
+My recent research and service has also included work on the repatriation of traditions among Wisconsin Anishinaabe people, particularly at the Lac du Flambeau reservation.

 Some of my research is available in open access format at Academia.edu.